Nicktz/Texevier/Readme.md

     require("Texevier")
     create_template(directory = "C:/Temp", template_name = "Template")

 This will automatically install all the needed files and components, and allow you to start working with an Elsevier template in less than a minute.
+A pdf will pop up, which you can scroll through to see what your template looks like.
+REMEMBER to close the pdf before building a new one.

-A template.Rmd file will be opened automatically from the directory provided, which contains all the needed notes on how to write an academic paper in R. I recommend going through that for a good reference before you start working.
+A template.Rmd file will also be opened automatically from the directory provided, which contains all the needed notes on how to write an academic paper in R to produce the pdf example shown.
+I recommend going through the code in depth for a good reference before you start working.

 Motivation
 ----------